TimothyShepherd/Textbased-Adventure-Game/README.md

 # Welcome to our experimental text-based adventure game, Escape from Pirate Ship.
-> The purpose of this project was to create a
+> The purpose of this project was to create a playable game using only React with Spring Boot as the back-end.
-> This project was developed using Visual Code, Java and SQL
-> Session management is done by using cookies

 ## Requirements
-x
-* x
-* x
-* x

-MANAGER
-* x
-* x
+* Spring Boot
-* x
+* Java JDK v11+
+* An IDE like (Eclipse or IntelliJ Idea) capable of finding the required dependencies using Maven
-* x
+* NodeJS

 ## Technologies used
 * SQL